Jeleel

-Abdul Jeleel Yussuf (born October 14, 1995) is an American rapper, singer, and record producer from Pawtucket, Rhode Island.
-He is known for his single Dive In! which received traction on social media.
+Abdul Jeleel Yussuf (born October 14, 1995), known professionally as Jeleel (stylized as JELEEL!), is an American rapper, singer, and record producer from Providence, Rhode Island.
+He is known for his single "Dive In!" which received traction on social media.

 Early life and education

-Jeleel was raised in Pawtucket, Rhode Island.
-He attended Tolman Highschool in Rhode Island for high school and graduated from Loyola University in Nigeria.
+Jeleel was born on October 14, 1995, in Providence, Rhode Island and raised in Pawtucket, Rhode Island.
+He is of Nigerian descent and is Muslim.
+He attended La Salle Academy in Providence and graduated from Loyola University Maryland.

 Career

-2018-2020: Beginnings
+2018–2020: Beginnings

 Jeleel released his first song, Play Me, while attending university, though it has since been deleted from all platforms.
 Jeleel released the project Angel From Heaven in 2019.
-In 2020, he released the extended play Generation Z. In 2021, Jeleel released the song "Dive In!", which garnered over 50 million streams on Spotify, and resulted in him signing a partnership with the record label 10K Projects.
+In 2020, he released the extended play Generation Z. In 2021, Jeleel released the song "Dive In!", which received traction on TikTok and other social media sites, and garnered over 50 million streams on Spotify, and resulted in him signing a partnership with the record label 10K Projects.

-2021-present
+2021–present: Debut studio album

-In April 2022, Yussuf released a single titled "Rain On You!".
+In April 2022, Jeleel released a single titled "Rain On You!".
 In June 2022, he released a collaboration with rapper Mike Dimes titled Clubhouse!.
 In July 2022, he released a single titled "Uncivilized!
 (Go!)".
 In August 2022, he released a single titled "Stone Cold!".
 In September 2022, he performed at the Made in America Festival.
 Also in September 2022, he released a single titled "Deliver!".
-In January 2023, Yussuf released a single titled “Ride the wave!” and shot the music video in Nigeria.
+In January 2023, Jeleel released a single titled “Ride The Wave!” and shot the music video in Nigeria.
+He released his debut studio album, Real Raw!, on May 5, 2023.